vsrromero/inventorymate/README.md

 <br>

-You can login to the application creating a new user or using the following command on your terminal:
+You can login to the application creating a new user using the following command on your terminal:

 `php artisan tinker`